Have you heard about micro-cheating? Here's how it's different than physical or emotional cheating.

 This blog post was written by Dr. Tammy Nelson, PHD, CST, CSCT, LPC, LADC .

-Tammy is a sex and relationship expert, an international speaker, an author and a licensed psychotherapist with almost thirty years of experience working with individuals and couples.
-In private practice she focuses on helping people of all ages, orientations and genders find love, healing and passion.
+Tammy Nelson, Ph.D., is a sex and relationship expert, an international speaker, an author, and a licensed psychotherapist with almost thirty years of experience working with individuals and couples.

-She has been a featured expert in NY Times, Wall Street Journal, Washington Post, Glamour Magazine, Cosmopolitan, RedBook, MSNBC, Men’s Health, Woman’s Day, and has been a source for Time Magazine.
-She writes for the Psychotherapy Networker, is a blogger for Huffington Post and YourTango, and can be followed on Facebook, Twitter and her blog.
+She has been a featured expert in hundreds of articles, including the NY Times, Wall Street Journal, Washington Post, and a source for Time Magazine.
+She can be found on Instagram, Twitter, and Facebook and at www.drtammynelson.com.